sethfinnegan/Ord.Brach.Extinctions.Code/README.md

 Herrmann.Temps.csv (meridional mean annual sea surface temperature gradients from Herrmann et al., 2004, Response of Late Ordovician paleoceanography to changes in sea level, continental drift, and atmospheric pCO2: potential causes for long-term cooling and glaciation)

-To reproduce analyses download ZIP wih all files and modify line 17 in Process.and.Analyze.R script to set working directory to your local folder.
+To reproduce analyses download ZIP with all files and modify line 17 in Process.and.Analyze.R script to set working directory to your local folder.